“Just add RAG” is how you ship confident nonsense—and get stuck supporting it

-The healthiest AI teams in 2026 split “the assistant” into explicit layers, each with ownership, metrics, and budget.
-Orchestration is no longer a tangle of prompt templates; it’s a workflow engine with typed tool calls, retries, and trace IDs.
-Retrieval is not one index: it’s a portfolio (vector + keyword + structured queries) with routing based on intent.
-Memory is segmented (session memory vs. long-term memory) and treated as data with retention policies.
-Verification sits on top: citation checking, schema validation, unit tests for tool outputs, and escalation rules.
+The teams that ship reliable AI don’t treat the assistant as a single prompt or a single service.
+They split it into layers with clear interfaces, metrics, and failure handling.
+Orchestration is a workflow engine with typed tool calls, retries, and trace IDs.
+Retrieval is a portfolio (keyword, vector, structured queries) with routing based on intent.
+Memory is scoped and treated like data with retention rules.
+Verification sits above everything: citation checks, schema validation, unit tests for tool outputs, and escalation paths.

-Freshness is a product requirement, not a backend detail
+Freshness is a product promise, not an indexing afterthought

-Table 1: Practical comparison of common agentic RAG stack choices in 2026 (what teams actually optimize for in production).
+Table 1: A practical view of common agentic RAG stack choices in 2026 (what production teams optimize for).

 | Layer | Option | Best for | Trade-offs |